Eastern Regional High School: Field hockey team

 Eastern's field hockey team has the longest consecutive unbeaten streak in the history of the National Federation.

-The team won the Group III state championship in 1979, 1990 and 1999–2019.
-The program's 23 state titles and the 21 consecutive titles from 1999 to 2019 are the most of any school in the state.
+The team won the Group III state championship in 1979, 1990, 1999–2019 and 2021.
+The program's 24 state titles and the 21 consecutive titles from 1999 to 2019 are the most of any school in the state.
 After winning the inaugural field hockey Tournament of Champions in 2006 against runner-up West Essex High School, the team repeated as ToC champion in 2008 (vs. Wall Township High School), 2009 (vs. Shore Regional High School), 2011 (vs. West Essex), 2013-2015 (vs. Oak Knoll School of the Holy Child in the three consecutive finals) and 2018 (vs. Oak Knoll).
-Eastern has won the Tournament of Champions in eight of the 13 times that it has been played.
+Eastern won the Tournament of Champions in nine of the 14 times that it was played.

 The 2000 team won the Group IV state title with a 5-0 win against Morris Knolls in the finals at The College of New Jersey to finish at 23-0 in a season in which the team allowed four goals all year long.

 The 2003 team won the Group IV state championship with a 1–0 win over Lenape High School in the semifinals and a 6–0 win against Hunterdon Central High School in the tournament's final match.
 The 2004 team repeated as Group IV champion, again defeating Hunterdon Central High School in the tournament final.
 In 2006, Eastern's field hockey team won the Tournament of Champions, defeating West Essex High School by a score of 2–1.
 In 2007, the field hockey team won the South Jersey, Group IV state sectional championship in commanding fashion with a 10–0 win over Atlantic City High School in the quarterfinals, 8–0 over Cherokee High School in the semis and an 8–0 win over Washington Township High School in the tournament final.
 The team moved on to win the Group IV state championship with a 10–0 win over Steinert High School in the semis and a 4–0 win against Bridgewater-Raritan High School in the finals.
 With this win, the team had won nine consecutive Group IV state titles, tying a national record.
 The team would go on to sweep Group IV and Tournament of Champions titles in 2008 and 2009.
 The Vikings are one of only two teams to ever score more than 200 goals in a season.